JetBrains/teamcity-documentation/topics/configuring-general-settings.md

 #### Hanging Build Detection

-Select the __Enable hanging build detection__ option to detect probably "hanging" builds.
-A build is considered to be "hanging" if its run time significantly exceeds estimated __average run time__ and the build has not send any messages since the estimation was exceeded.
+Select the _Enable hanging build detection_ option to detect probably "hanging" builds.
+A build is considered to be "hanging" if its run time significantly exceeds the estimated __average run time__ and if the build has not sent any messages since the estimation was exceeded.
 To properly detect hanging builds, TeamCity has to estimate the average time builds run based on several builds.
 Thus, if you have a new build configuration, it may make sense to enable this feature after a couple of builds have run, so that TeamCity would have enough information to estimate the average run time.

 #### Allow Triggering Personal Builds